-24 fresh market plum / Roma tomato cultivars were planted in as two plant plots, replicated 4X in a randomized block planting plan.
+24 fresh market plum / Roma tomato cultivars were planted in two plant plots, replicated 4X in a randomized block planting plan.
 Row ends were buffered with 2 plant, non-trial tomato plants.
 All varieties were trained to a modified Florida Weave trellis using fresh-cut, oak, 8' stakes as needed for the indeterminate types.
-A protectant disease program based on chlorothalonil (Bravo, Equus...) with Late blight materials included during high disease pressure parts of the season was applied on a 7 day schedule.
+A protectant disease program based on chlorothalonil (Bravo, Equus...) with Late blight materials included during high disease pressure parts of the season was applied on a 7 day schedule to field plants.
+The high tunnel disease program consisted of a 5 day spray schedule using Regalia, Actinovate AG and Stimplex with Badge SC included periodically as a tank mix with the Regalia.
 No insecticides or miticides were needed in the field planting.
 Fruit was harvested twice per week beginning in early July.
-The observation plants in the SEAREC high tunnel were planted as single plots of 4 plants each and were used solely to determine the varieties potential under high tunnel conditions.